List of legal entity types by country: Saudi Arabia

-PrAT/ПрАТ (Приватне акціонерне товариство / Prytvatne aktsionerne tovarystvo) (before 29.04.2009 – ZAT/ЗАТ (Закрите акцiонерне товариство / Zakryte Aktsionerne Tovarystvo)): ≈ plc (UK), private.
-Minimum capital – same as PAT.

-AT/АТ (Акціонерне товариство / Aktsionerne tovarystvo): ≈ JSC.
-Minimum capital – same as PAT.

-Company formation is regulated by the Ukrainian Civil Code and Commercial Code, Law On Business Associations, Law On Joint Stock Companies, Law On Limited Liability Companies and Additional Liability Companies.
+Saudi Arabia's new Companies Law modernized company forms and introduced the Simplified Joint Stock Company to support startups and VC activity.

 United Arab Emirates

+The UAE's Federal Decree-Law No. 32 of 2021 governs company types.
+Since 2021 reforms, onshore “mainland” companies in many sectors may be 100% foreign-owned.

 In UAE Free Zones, a Free Zone Establishment (FZE) or Free Zone Company (FZC) is a limited liability company governed by the rules and regulations of the relevant zone in which it is established.